-Chapter 1.
 Introducing WSDL Contracts

-WSDL contracts define services using Web Service Description Language and a number of possible extensions.
-The contracts have a logical part and a physical part.
+WSDL documents define services using Web Service Description Language and a number of possible extensions.
+The documents have a logical part and a concrete part.
 The abstract part of the contract defines the service in terms of implementation neutral data types and messages.
-The physical part of the contract defines how an endpoint implementing a service will interact with the outside world.
+The concrete part of the document defines how an endpoint implementing a service will interact with the outside world.

 The recommended approach to design services is to define your services in WSDL and XML Schema before writing any code.
-The GUI tools provided with Artix ESB provide wizards that automate most of the tasks involved in creating a well-formed and valid WSDL document.
-When hand-editing WSDL contracts you will need to ensure that the contract is valid, as well as correct.
-To do that you must have some familiarity with WSDL.
-You can find the standard on the W3C web site, www.w3.org [http://www.w3.org/TR/wsdl].
+When hand-editing WSDL documents you must make sure that the document is valid, as well as correct.
+To do this you must have some familiarity with WSDL.
+You can find the standard on the W3C web site, www.w3.org.

-WSDL Elements
+WSDL elements